The Feasibility and Inevitability of Stealth Attacks: Stealth attacks

 producing some decisions on its outputs in response to an input from $\mathcal{U}\subset\Real^m$.
 The map $\mathcal{F}$ can define input-output relationships for an entire deep neural network or some part (a sub-graph), an ensemble of networks, a tree, or a forest.
 For the purposes of our work, the AI system's specific task is not relevant and can include classification, regression, or density estimation.

+In the classification case, if there are multiple output classes then we regard (\ref{eq:classification_map}) as representing the output component of interest---we consider changes to $\mathcal{F}$ that do not affect any other output components; this is the setting in which our computational experiments are conducted.
+The flexibility for stealth attacks to work independently of the choice of output component is a key feature of our work.

 The AI system has an Owner operating the AI.
 An Attacker wants to take advantage of the AI by forcing it to make decisions in their favour.
 Conscious about security, the Owner created a \emph{validation set} which is kept secret.
 The validation set is a list of input-output pairs produced by the uncompromised system (\ref{eq:classification_map}).
 The Owner can monitor security by checking that the AI reproduces these outputs.
 Now, suppose that the Attacker has access to the AI system but not the validation set.
-The phrase \emph{stealth attack} was used in \cite{tyukin2020adversarial} to describe the circumstance where the Attacker chooses a \emph{trigger input} and \emph{modifies the AI} so that: \begin{itemize} \item the Owner could not detect this modification by testing on the validation set, \item on the the trigger input the modified AI produces the output desired by the Attacker. \end{itemize} Figure~\ref{fig:stealth_attack} gives a schematic representation of this setup.
+The phrase \emph{stealth attack} was used in \cite{tyukin2020adversarial} to describe the circumstance where the Attacker chooses a \emph{trigger input} and \emph{modifies the AI} so that: \begin{itemize} \item the Owner could not detect this modification by testing on the validation set, \item on the the trigger input the modified AI produces the output desired by the Attacker. \end{itemize} Figure~\ref{fig:stealth_attack}, panel C, gives a schematic representation of this setup.
+The setup is different from other known attack types such as adversarial attacks in which the Attacker exploits access to AI to compute imperceptible input perturbations altering AI outputs (shown in Figure~\ref{fig:stealth_attack}, panel A), and data poisoning attacks (Figure~\ref{fig:stealth_attack}, panel B) in which the Attacker exploits access to AI training sets to plant triggers directly.

 We note that the stealth attack setting is relevant to the case of a corrupt, disgruntled or mischievous individual who is a member of a software development team that is creating an AI system, or who has an IT-related role where the system is deployed.
 In this scenario, the attacker will have access to the AI system and, for example, in the case of a deep neural network, may choose to alter the weights, biases or architecture.
-The scenario is also pertinent to the ``democratization of AI'' agenda \cite{democ_ai}, since making available copies of large-scale models and parameter sets across multiple public domain repositories increases the opportunity for malicious intervention.
+The scenario is also pertinent in contexts where AI systems are exchanged between parties, such as \begin{itemize} \item ``democratization of AI'' \cite{democ_ai}, where copies of large-scale models and parameter sets are made available across multiple public domain repositories, \item transfer learning \cite{Transfer20}, where an existing, previously trained tool is used as a starting point in a new application domain, \item outsourced cloud computing, where a third party service conducts training \cite{Outsource17}. \end{itemize}